hueanmy/Responsive-Website/README.md

     .col-12 {width: 100%;}
 }
 ```
-## Use relative values instead of absolute values (avoid using traditional units like pixels or inches).
+## :point_right: Use relative values instead of absolute values (avoid using traditional units like pixels or inches).

 Absolute values cannot be resized horizontally / horizontally by devices.